 The ability to teach - Recognition of professional activities in adult education

-Teachers, lecturers, trainers - in other words educators - make a major contribution to the quality and success of continuing education programmes.
-At the same time, the definition of "being able to teach in adult education" is not precise.
-Overall, professional teaching activities do not receive sufficient recognition.
-As a result, the DIE prepares basics for the development of a cross-provider recognition procedure for the competences of teachers in adult and continuing education - in short: GRETA.
+Instructors, lecturers, trainers - in other words educators - contribute greatly to the quality and success of continuing education programmes.
+At present, universal standards for the ability to teach in the field of adult education do not exist.
+In addition, professional teaching activities receive little recognition.
+The research and development project GRETA aims at creating a basis for cross-institutional recognition processes for the competences of adult and continuing educators, which is a big step towards professionalization in this educational field.

 - Which competences are relevant for teaching activities and how can they be operationalised for recognition?